tldr-pages/tldr/pages/common/lein.md

 `lein new {{template_name}} {{project_name}}`

-- Start a repl session either with the project or standalone:
+- Start a REPL session either with the project or standalone:

 `lein repl`

-- Run the project's `-main` function with optional args:
+- Run the project's "-main" function with optional args:

 `lein run {{args}}`